Elements of Design in Fashion

 26. Central Saint Martins Autumn/Winter 2010.

-Harmony is achieved through variety and unity of other elements like colour, shapes etc.
+Harmony is achieved through variety and unity of various elements like colour, shapes etc.

-27. Lee McQueen’s last collection had embellishments, pleats, proportions and textures neatly balanced throughout with inspiration from Byzantine period.
+27. Lee McQueen’s last collection inspired from Byzantine period had various elements like embellishments, pleats, proportions and textures neatly balanced throughout.

 28. Draped garments from Stella McCartney Spring/Summer 2010 colelction.